-Boss Wilder 'all in' at Boro despite Burnley links
+Boss Wilder 'all in' at Boro despite Burnley link

 "My sole aim is to affect results and improve the football club, we've done that in a short space of time and I'm excited about the future."

-Wilder's Teessiders are three points behind sixth-placed Sheffield United with a game in hand, though the draw with Bournemouth and defeat by Huddersfield over Easter has made the final four games more difficult.
+Wilder's Teessiders are three points behind sixth-placed Sheffield United with a game in hand, although the draw with Bournemouth and defeat by Huddersfield Town over Easter has made the final four games more difficult.

-Former Oxford and Northampton boss Wilder does not want media speculation to be used as an excuse for any dip in form going into Saturday's game with Swansea.
+Former Oxford United and Northampton Town boss Wilder does not want media speculation to be used as an excuse for any dip in form going into Saturday's game with Swansea.

 "I met the chairman and had a lengthy meeting with him.
 He understands that, if anything happens on either way there'll be a discussion," Wilder added.